Welcome back to our “Mentoring for the 6 Stages of the Employee Lifecycle” series!

 When employees see this in their employer, they are more likely to feel motivated and engaged in their work.
 This leads to increased productivity, better teamwork, and a more positive work environment overall.

-Mentoring helps to create a culture of learning within a company
+Mentoring helps to create a culture of learning and development within a company

 Mentoring opportunities show your people that they are valued